A Counterexample to a Conjecture of Lov\'asz: Appendix

-Second, suppose that $j_0=j_1=22$ with $j_e<10$ and $j_f<10$.
+Finally we consider the case in which $j_0=j_1=22$ with $j_e<10$ and $j_f<10$.
 Then we use the classification of possible cases given in Claim 4.
 A short computer program was used to confirm that for any two cases $J_e,J'_e$ from Table \ref{table:jab=5}, when we compare $J_e$ for the first one and the right version $J_f=\phi_2(J'_e)$, the two sets intersect.
 Moreover, they have nonempty intersection even if we apply any equivalence symmetry on $J_f$.
 This property violates (1) and shows that we cannot obtain an independent set of size 44 in this way.
 This completes the proof of the proposition. \end{proof}

-It is indeed interesting to see how tight is the requirement that all cases lead to a contradiction, since $J_e$ and $J_f$ cannot be fitted to be disjoint using any equivalences.
+It is indeed interesting to see how tight is the requirement that all cases lead to a contradiction since $J_e$ and $J_f$ cannot be fitted disjointly using any equivalences.